Monoammonium phosphate prices

 Companies and ETFs

-Despite MAP prices falling over the past year, they seem to be recovering and staying above the low of $329 per metric ton we saw in the second half of February 2016.
+Despite MAP’s price falling over the past one-year period, it seems to be recovering and staying above the low of $329 per metric ton seen in the second half of February 2016.